niscy-eudiw/eudi-lib-android-wallet-core/README.md

 To instantiate a `EudiWallet` use the `EudiWallet.Builder` class or the `EudiWallet.invoke` method, from the EudiWallet companion object.

-The minimum requirements to initialize the library is to provide a `EudiWalletConfit` object that will be used to configure the library's built-in components.
+The minimum requirements to initialize the library is to provide a `EudiWalletConfig` object that will be used to configure the library's built-in components.

 The built-in components are: